 Here's an example that will help to fix ideas.
 Do you follow?
 If not, please post a question on Canvas.

-Click for text description of image.
+Click for text description of the spherical trigonometry example image.

 What is the magnitude of the linear velocity of the Eurasian plate w.r.t State College?